-York YOT uses information about young people who have committed a criminal offence to assist professionals in the management of the work they do to help reduce re-offending.
+York Youth Justice Service uses information about young people who have committed a criminal offence to assist professionals in the management of the work they do to help reduce re-offending.

-We also use it for statistical purposes.
-For example, to inform decisions on how we work with young people and their families and to assess the performance of York YOT.
+We also use it for statistical purposes, for example, to inform decisions on how we work with young people and their families and to assess the performance of York Youth Justice Service.

 - date of birth